kennyfraser/wp-sync-test/_pages/step-2-cluster-prerequisites.md

     *   If you are using Docker Containerizer, you must have network access to a public Docker repository from the agent nodes or to an internal Docker registry.

     *   Do not use use Docker `devicemapper` storage driver for loopback.
+For more information, see the <a href="https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/" target="_blank">Docker and the Device Mapper storage driver</a>.

 6.  **Port configuration**